Conformal dynamics at infinity for groups with contracting elements: Conformal density for mapping class groups: Case Study (III)

 to a homeomorphism between the subsets $\ue$ in both boundaries.
-Furthermore, his following result will be crucially used later on. \begin{lem} \cite[Corollary 1]{Miy14a} For any $o\in \T$, there exists a unique continuous extension of the Gromov product
+Furthermore, the following result will be crucially used later on. \begin{lem} \cite[Corollary 1]{Miy14b} For any $o\in \T$, there exists a unique continuous extension of the Gromov product